Giacomo Bonaventura: 2018–19 season

-Bonaventura scored on Milan's opening fixture of the season against Napoli on 25 August.
+Bonaventura scored in Milan's opening fixture of the season against Napoli on 25 August.
+He followed up with goals against Atalanta and Chievo on 23 September and 7 October 2018.
 In October 2018, he suffered a knee injury that was expected to keep him out of play for nine months.
 Bonaventura did not return to training with the first team for the rest of the season.

 2019–20 season

 Bonaventura made his first appearance for the season in Round 5 of the 2019–20 Serie A season on 26 September 2019, 11 months after his last appearance for the club.
 On 23 November 2019, he scored his first goal since 7 October 2018 in a 1–1 draw against Napoli.
 He scored the winner against Bologna in a 3–2 win two weeks later.
 He was released by Milan at the end of the season, following the expiration of his contract.
-His last appearance for the club was as a substitute in a 3–0 win against Cagliari at the final day of the season, coming on for Rafael Leão at the 38th minute.
+His last appearance for the club was as a substitute in a 3–0 win against Cagliari at the final day of the season, coming on for Rafael Leão in the 38th minute.

 Fiorentina

-In September 2020, Bonaventura signed for Fiorentina on a two-year contract.
+In September 2020, Bonaventura signed for Fiorentina on a two-year contract and scored and assisted six goals in thirty-four league matches as Fiorentina finished 13th in Serie A. Despite equalising for Fiorentina in the UEFA Conference League Final against West Ham United on 7 June 2023, making the scoreline 1–1, Fiorentina suffered heartbreak as Jarrod Bowen scored a late winner for West Ham in the 90th minute.

+On 29 May, Bonaventura also started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.

+Al-Shabab

+On 5 August 2024, Saudi Pro League club Al-Shabab signed Bonaventura on a one-year contract, with an option for a second year.

 International career

 After featuring with under-19, under-20 levels, Bonaventura made his debut with the senior squad on 31 May 2013, in a 4–0 friendly victory against San Marino in Bologna, under Cesare Prandelli.
 His second appearance for Italy came 16 months later, in a friendly against Albania, during which he managed to assist Stefano Okaka's match–winning goal in a 1–0 victory in Genoa.
 In May 2016, he was named to Antonio Conte's preliminary 30-man Italy squad for UEFA Euro 2016.
 However he was later left out of the final 23-man squad for the tournament.

+At 34 years, one month and 22 days, Bonaventura became the oldest player to score his debut goal for Italy when he found the back of the net against Malta in a Euro 2024 qualifier at Stadio San Nicola in Bari on 14 October 2023.
+The record had been held by Sassuolo striker Ciccio Caputo since 7 October 2020 after he tallied his inaugural goal at age 33 years and 62 days on 7 October 2020 in 6-0 friendly victory over Moldova.